thedev132/hcb/README.md

 ./docker_dev_setup.sh
 ```

-Start the development server with `docker compose up`
+Start the development server with `./docker_start.sh`

 Visit [localhost:3000](http://localhost:3000) to see the result.